ibnhabib/beige-lime/src/pages/blog/user-journey-mapping.md

 ---
 title: Pakistan Cargo to Karachi from Abu Dhabi
 subtitle: cargo to Karachi from Abu Dhabi
-excerpt: 'Do you want to send house holds to '
+excerpt: 'Do you want to send house holds to Karachi Pakistan,, we have '
 author: src/data/authors/jane-doe.yaml
 date: '2019-03-27'
 thumb_image: images/10_thumb.jpg